A terrifyingly large snake that once lived in modern-day Colombia, Titanoboa measured up to 50 feet long and weighed up to 2,500 pounds.

 History’s largest snake simply has no equal among modern snakes.

 Until Titanoboa’s discovery, the largest snake fossil ever found came in at 33 feet and weighed 1,000 pounds.
 That was Gigantophis, a snake that lived 20 million years ago in Africa.

-The largest snake species today is the giant anaconda, and it averages around 15 feet long, or less than one-third the size of your average Titanoboa.
-Anacondas rarely reach more than 20 feet long and weigh more than 500 pounds.
+The largest snake species today is the giant anaconda, which can grow to around 15 feet in length — less than one-third of the size of your average Titanoboa.
+Anacondas rarely reach more than 20 feet in length or weigh more than 500 pounds.

 These contemporary giants, which are terrifying enough to see in the wild, pale in comparison to their long-dead ancestors.